 In addition, lack of nutrients can affect gingival health.
 Because chair-side counseling is our specialty and the mouth easily reveals the manifestations of poor nutrition and harmful diets, the Center Dentists and Dental Hygienists, with the aid of the Dental Assistants, have a unique opportunity to contribute to center-wide healthy eating initiatives.
 Some recommendations to help students develop healthy habits related to nutrition are:

 - Help students identify their risks to caries from their diets and eating patterns.
 Incorporate a Caries Management by Risk Assessment (CAMBRA) protocol with a menu of options.
 Incorporate motivational interviewing techniques to encourage honest disclosure.

 - Seek out opportunities to educate groups of students about healthy eating, good nutrition and oral health.
-Approach the Health and Wellness Manager and the Academic Manager to inquire if there are opportunities to speak with groups of students on these topics from an oral health perspective.
+Approach the Health and Wellness Director and the Academic Manager to inquire if there are opportunities to speak with groups of students on these topics from an oral health perspective.
 Develop a brief presentation.

 - Be aware of students who trade addictions.
 Sometimes after giving up smoking or drugs, students start to overeat through excessive snacking.
 The manifestations may be early signs of caries lesions.
 Refer them to the TEAP Specialist.

 - Implement soda consumption as a vital sign.

 - Ask students at each visit if they consume soda.